 echo ' rznvy gb: email@example.com' | tr '1?a-z%#' ' .n-za-m:@'

 Your email address will only be used to respond, if necessary, and then discarded.
 We value your privacy as much as our own.

 Calomel.org offers an RSS Feed to our readers to keep track of additions to the Calomel.org site.
-When a modification is made to the site we will post a small summery so you can be notified.
-Note that the RSS feed XML file is hosted on our server through https only.
-If your RSS client does not support TLS v1.3, Perfect Forward Secrecy (PFS) key agreement (ECDHE), ChaCha20 or AES 256 bit symmetric encryption and ECDSA SHA-256 certificate hashing you will not be able to collect the RSS feed.
-If your RSS reader does not support a current cipher suite you may want to look for a more secure RSS reader.
+As modifications are made to the site we will post a small summery so you can be notified.
+Note that the RSS feed XML file is hosted through https only.
+If your RSS reader does not support a modern TLS cipher suite you will not be able to collect the RSS feed.
 We apologize for any inconvenience.

 We have taken the position to negotiate with clients using only the strongest, most cryptographically robust Perfect Forward Secrecy (PFS) SSL ciphers available.
 Our entire site is an SSL only domain supporting only encrypted content.
 Even though all the pages on our site are openly public, we firmly believe your connection to our domain should not be hijacked, interfered with or manipulated in any way.
 Using a securely encrypted connection helps guarantee your privacy and the consistency of the data transmitted from our server to your client.